Seattle bikeshare history 101

 SDOT director Scott Kubly jumped from Seattle to Limebike to serve as the company’s chief programs officer at its San Mateo, Calif. headquarters.
 Kubly briefly worked at Motivate, a bikeshare operator with ties to Pronto!
 He failed to note this on a conflict of interest form when he first came to work for the city.
 He was found to have violated the city’s ethics code for neglecting to note the conflict, and working on bikeshare projects.
 Kubly was fined $5,000 for the infraction.

-Kubly is now prohibited from working with the city in his position at SPIN.
+Kubly was soon prohibited from working with the city in his position at SPIN.

 Beyond Seattle bikeshare

 If a bikeshare ride was dropped off outside city limits, it would lock up and an employee would have to return it to Seattle.
 But Limebike, for example, expanded its system in Bothell, just north of Seattle.